Local BE Requirement in Thailand: Entry Barrier or Advantage?

 Local manufacturers: Better positioned with CRO familiarity and networks, but still carry the capital burden.

-• SMEs from abroad: Face a strategic fork.
-Those who invest gain slower price erosion and margins; those who hesitate arrive to a commoditized market.
+SMEs from abroad: Those who invest gain slower price erosion and margins; those who hesitate arrive to a commoditized market.

-• Distributors: Often expect co-funding of BE.
+Distributors: Often expect co-funding of BE depending on overall business case.
 The structure of these deals (milestone-based vs open-ended) determines whether foreign firms retain profitability.

 Thailand is not a market for opportunistic launches.
 It rewards deliberate, well-structured investment cases:

-• Move early: the first three entrants win, the rest compete for crumbs.
+Move early: the first 3-5 entrants win market share, the rest compete for crumbs.

 MedExport Asia’s Role

-At MedExport Asia, we help companies validate portfolios and quantify what Thailand’s BE requirement truly means for their business case.
+At MedExport Asia, we help companies validate portfolios and quantify what Thailand’s BE requirement truly means for market entry.
 By aligning strategy, partner expectations, and cost-sharing mechanisms upfront, we ensure that BE becomes not a burden but a lever.
 For the right products, the barrier is precisely what creates the reward—because every other foreign company faces it too.

 Sources; TFDA, ASEAN Guideline on BE, ICH M9, WHO TRS, ClinRegs Thailand, Chulalongkorn PK Center, Mahidol IBS, Chiang Mai University BE Unit, ProductLife Group (ACTD/CTD ASEAN), Thai CRO tariff data (2023–2025).